 Historically the doctrine was reasonably clearly defined as to geographic scope and as to uses.
 It was a very narrow doctrine compared to the ambitions that people have had for it since Sax wrote his piece.
-I have problems with that, thinking in resource allocation terms, because of the uncertainties that the rapid, modern, evolution of the doctrine have introduced into the lives of public and private resource managers.
+I have problems with that, thinking in resource allocation terms, because of the uncertainties that the rapid modern evolution of the doctrine have introduced into the lives.